zareenf01/mood-tracker/README.md

-# Mood Tracker - CodeCircuit Hackathon 2025
+# Mood Tracker

-A beautiful and intuitive mood tracking application built for the CodeCircuit Hackathon 2024 in the Health category.
+A beautiful and intuitive mood tracking application built to track your mood.
 This application helps users track their daily moods, practice mindfulness through breathing exercises, and maintain their mental well-being.

 ## Features